"Welcome to my home!" —Boneless Chuck

 C huck has received letters from people around the world for over 30 years.
 I am constantly amazed at the effect he has and how people relate to him.
 These letters always make me cry and be proud.

 Read them and you'll see why Chuck is my proudest creation.

-LETTER 2: "You Saved My Family!"
-(In response to the letter above from Judith's daughter, Hilary, NY Times Magazine Editor)
+In response to the previous letter from Judith's daughter, Hilary.
+(NY Times Magazine Editor)

 "You have NO IDEA how happy my family and I were to find Chuck again!
 I've copied my family.
 Just knowing that we will have Chuck in our hands and lives again has caused such a frenzy in our little group!

 While in college, my daughter, Michelle, found Chuck in a shop sitting on a shelf with his little pink legs dangling and she fell in love with him immediately.
 It was the beginning of Boneless Chuck's and Michelle's love affair, travels, and photoshoots.
 She brought him everywhere including sleepovers and trips with her friends.
 I have photos of Boneless on the beach, propped up in sand dunes, and at the mountains, as well as at their college house.